-- The course should have already been submitted and approved through The Citadel’s Online Course Review Process, which includes completion of The Citadel’s Parity Table.
+- The course must go through The Citadel’s Online Course Review Process, which includes completion of The Citadel’s Parity Table.
 In compliance with the US Department of Education credit hour definition, the online instructional time must remain equivalent to a traditional face-to-face course as evidenced by completion of The Citadel’s Parity Table.

 - Faculty will post online office hours in the course syllabus.

-- Days/times/room locations are NOT listed in the Registrar’s course schedule as there are no meeting times.
+- Days/times/room locations are NOT listed in the course schedule as there are no meeting times.